Cube 2: Sauerbraten: Reception

 The game has been shown in a Burger King television commercial.
-It also received four out of five stars in a MacWorld UK review and was mentioned in Issue 3 of Games for Windows: The Official Magazine (as well as their "101 Free Games" article), where it was described as being "perfect for both stingy and creative gamers alike".
+It also received four out of five stars in a MacWorld UK review and was mentioned in issue 3 of Games for Windows: The Official Magazine (as well as their "101 Free Games" article), where it was described as being "perfect for both stingy and creative gamers alike".

 The "CTF Edition" was reviewed positively by Phoronix, a Linux-focused hardware and software review website, as well as Linux.com, a website providing news related to free and open-source software.
+PC World recommended the in-game editor for amateur game design.